SiraajR/Min_vertex_cover_Cuda/README.md

 - ✅ At least **6 GB** VRAM
 - ✅ CUDA Compute Capability **6.0+**
 - ✅ Recommended: **NVIDIA RTX series** or **A100**

+---

+## 📚 Resources

+This project draws inspiration from and builds upon existing research and documentation in the fields of parallel graph algorithms and CUDA programming:

+- 📄 **Parallel Vertex Cover Heuristics**
+  [Luby-style Parallel Vertex Cover](https://people.eecs.berkeley.edu/~satish/papers/sc2009.pdf) — Satish et al., SC '09
+  Discusses parallel heuristics and tie-breaking strategies for graph algorithms on GPUs.